 You will witness something that will change you forever and you will bring the best out of you to adapt to a culture that is really hard to understand and that will constantly challenge you with its mass of contradictions.

 Personally India challenged me in a very extreme way.
 While traveling through India I had some health issues.
-There were some moments where I though I had something severe.
+There were some moments where I thought I had something severe.
 Thanks to God, it wasn’t like that and now I can take medical examinations at home with no rush.
 Rush that they initially gave me in a weird English I couldn’t even properly understand.

 They were intense moments.
 Moments when you start thinking carefully about life and what is really important.